FormidableLabs/victory-docs/src/screens/docs/components/victory-scatter/ecology.md

 ### y0

 VictoryScatter` uses the standard `y0` data accessor prop.
-[Read about it here](https://formidable.com/open-source/victory/docs/common-props#y0)
+[Read about it in detail here](https://formidable.com/open-source/victory/docs/common-props#y0)

 See the [Data Accessors Guide] for more detail on formatting and processing data.